 If someone you know has more than five of the above symptoms, they’re likely struggling every day.
 The best thing you can do is encourage them to seek help from their health care provider.

-Natural products that are helpful for clinical depression.
+Natural products that can be helpful for clinical depression.

 References about clinical and psychiatric depression